Full of some great and not so great things.

 Dealing with personal questions in Korea

 Koreans can be an inquisitive bunch.
-And you sticking out like a sore thumb will intensify matters.
+And you sticking out like a sore thumb will turbocharge things.

 Like with the nudging, personal questions aren’t limited to expats.